Scarlett Johansson's colorful dress at Cannes is picked from 2011 - ExBulletin

 Scarlett Johansson’s colorful dress at Cannes is picked from 2011

 There have already been a handful of striking vintage fashion moments at this year’s Cannes Film Festival.
 On the red carpets, stars like Lily-Rose Depp and Kirsten Dunst unearthed archival Chanel designs from the ’90s; Natalie Portman took a different route when she sported a recreation of a Christian Dior scalloped Junon dress from 1949.
 Everything old feels new again.
-During a photocall for city of asteroids today, however, Scarlett Johansson has opted for a much more recent throwback.
+During a photocall for city of asteroids on May 24, however, Scarlett Johansson opted for a much more recent throwback.

-Johansson wore a bold striped dress from the Pradas Spring 2011 collection in pink, black and tangerine.
+Johansson wore a bold striped dress from Prada’s Spring/Summer 2011 collection in pink, black and tangerine.
 At the time, color blocking was all the rage in fashion, and Prada’s ultra-bright collection played a crucial role in starting the movement.
-More than a decade later, the tank-style silhouette with a ruffled hem on the skirt is still fresh and modern, especially when styled with black Prada platforms, as Johansson did.
+More than a decade later, the tank-style silhouette with a ruffled hemline on the skirt still looks fresh and modern, especially when styled with black Prada platforms, as Johansson did.

 In a way, ripping off a dress from the 2010s and making it current is trickier than pulling from the 90s or beyond.
 Not much time has passed since the decade to begin with, and many of the fashions of the 2010s (like business casual!) still feel somewhat dated.
 But leave it to Johansson to make a dress from the era feel totally new.
 The takeaway: Keep Alland wear it again!